 Simplifying the Learning Material

 The cognitive load theory advise to lower the number of pieces of information in the teaching material.
-This approach is good when you teach a beginner: since he doesn’t have so much prior knowledge, he needs first to create the foundations to build upon, in his long term memory.
+This approach is good when you teach a beginner.
+After all, he doesn’t have a lot of knowledge on the subject, so he needs first to create some foundations to build upon them, and keep them in his long term memory.